MrAhmalo/mrahmalo/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on SleepParalyza, a newly horror game made by iliketomoveit007 and me
+- 🔭 I’m currently getting into the homebrew/jailbreak scene.
-- 🌱 I’m currently learning JavaScript, HTML and developing websites generally
+- 🌱 Lately, I’ve been learning JavaScript and Java.
 - 🔗 Visit my portfolio: https://portfolio.golegana.de

-I am very interested in developing and making games.
+I am very interested in developing and exploring systems lile the PlayStation3.
 I like learning new things and gaining new experience. 🌐🧑‍💻 <br/>
 Also I love designing and scripting UI's in general but especially in Roblox. <br/>
 This is why I also started selling them on Fiverr. <br/>
 <!--